 - How does the tone of the doctor affect the emotion of the patient during a consultation?

-To learn more about remote research options and use cases, register for our FREE webinar titled, “Remote Research with iMotions: Facial Expression Analysis & Behavioral Coding” on May 6th at 12PM EDT / 6 PM CEST.
+To learn more about remote research options and use cases, watch our FREE webinar titled, “Remote Research with iMotions: Facial Expression Analysis & Behavioral Coding”

 Collecting and processing facial expression data remotely can be done quite easily.
 For our example, we presented marketing content videos to internal iMotions employees to test which would engage customers more.
 While some veterans of the company are eager to move away from the old introduction video, the team would like to test all of the videos before launching the campaign.